 Food & Culture Highlights

-Food in Capri Shared Boat Experience from Naples USD 224 reflects regional produce and neighbourhood traditions.
+Food in Amsterdam’s Past, Present and Future Walking Tour USD 29 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.